 - Community sports activities in the London Borough of Brent (the stadium’s “home borough” – supporting a wide range of grassroots clubs and organisations for people of all ages and abilities, working across some 30 different sporting activities.

 - London-wide – following a very successful programme disability sports programme which ran from 2013-17, we are now working with three National Governing Bodies the ECB, England Netball and England Hockey) to increase the number of girls playing team sport in London.
-This will run from 2017-2019.
+This will run from 2017-2020.
+To complement this programme, we are also supporting the development and training of a cohort of new female football coaches, through the Capital Women’s Football Partnership, headed by the London FA.

 - England-wide – working in partnership with the EFL Trust, we are supporting the community trusts of professional football clubs playing in the EFL to deliver disability football projects across the country.